 By David Marsh

-The writer is Chairman of Official Monetary Financial Institutions Forum (OMFIF).
+David Marsh is Managing Director of the Official Monetary Financial Institutions Forum (OMFIF).